 During this period the demand for water will be lesser than that used in construction.
 However, some amounts of water will be needed in wiping of the panels and use at the solar plant facility.
 Therefore, caution need to be exercised to ensure prudent use of water.
-The impact is assessed to be negligible due to very low magnitude of the impact.
+The impact is assessed to be negligible due

-- There is need to source for a sustainable water source for use - Install water-conserving automatic taps - Encourage water harvesting from rooftops and storage for cleaning purposes (washing the panels off dust)

-• Any water leaks through damaged pipes and faulty taps should be fixed promptly.
+- There is need to source for a sustainable water source for use - Install water-conserving automatic taps - Encourage water harvesting from rooftops and storage for cleaning purposes (washing the panels off dust) - Any water leaks through damaged pipes and faulty taps should be fixed promptly.